TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteMachineTags (DELETE /:login/machines/:id/tags)

-Deletes all tags from a machine.
+Deletes all tags from an instance.

 Note: This action is asynchronous.
 You can poll on `ListMachineTags` to wait for the update to be complete (the `triton instance tag delete -w,--wait` option